 Leading Off: Scherzer's All-Star tuneup, Brewers visit Bronx

-Washington Nationals All-Star pitcher Max Scherzer speaks during a press conference before a baseball game against the New York Mets, Monday, July 3, 2017, in Washington.
+Milwaukee Brewers' Ryan Braun, left, celebrates with Hernan Perez after hitting a two-run home run against the Chicago Cubs during the third inning of a baseball game Thursday, July 6, 2017, in Chicago.
 Washington Nationals All-Star pitcher Max Scherzer speaks during a press conference before a baseball game against the New York Mets, Monday, July 3, 2017, in Washington.

 Add your comments below